System Identification for Continuous-time Linear Dynamical Systems: Main Results

-Given the stochastic differential equations above, one can solve the respective equations to yield a time-dependent analytical form for both the evolution of the mean-state in time, and the evolution of the covariance-matrix in time.
-We offer analytical solutions to the Lyapunov-type SDEs in section \ref{sec:SDEsolns}, given with variation of parameters as a different derivation from Axelsson et. al. that recapitulates the same final solution \cite{cdkf_sols}.
-With the previously defined notation, the expected mean state given a previous state, but prior to a new measurement is given by: $\mathbf{x_{k}^{f/-}} = e^{\mathbf{A} \tau_{k}} \mathbf{x_{k-1}^{f/+}}$.
-It is established that the following Lyapunov differential equation defines the evolution of the covariance matrix for the uncertainty in the forward-direction:
+Given the SDE above \ref{eqn:SDE1}, one can solve to yield a time-dependent analytical solution to the evolution of both the mean-state and covariance-matrix.
+We offer analytical solutions to the Lyapunov-type SDEs in section \ref{sec:SDEsolns}, given with variation of parameters as a derivation distinct from Axelsson et al. that recapitulates the same final solution \cite{cdkf_sols}.
+The evolution of the covariance matrix of $\mathbf{x}$ in the forward-direction is given by the Lyapunov differential equation